Lewy Body Dementia Association Logo

 Additional Resources

 LBDA is working to provide relevant resources to assist Lewy body dementia patients, their families, and physicians.
-It is our aim to make LBD as common as a term as Alzheimer’s some day.
-Here you will find some additional resources to assist you.
+It is our aim to make LBD as common a term as Alzheimer’s some day.
+Here you will find additional resources to assist you.

 Other Resources | Caregiver Resources

-Covid Resources
+COVID Resources

 The Global Council on Brain Health (GCBH) has released a Special Edition report COVID-19 and Brain Health: The Global Council on Brain Health’s Recommendations on What to Do Now.
-The report discusses the impact of coronavirus on the brain as well as indirect effects on mental well-being due to social isolation download the report and infographic here.
+The report discusses the impact of coronavirus on the brain as well as indirect effects on mental well-being due to social isolation.
+Download the report and infographic here.

 Links to Other LBD Resources